MATCHA-MIT/secsep-octal/README.md

 23. Consider add slot idx to FullMemAnno
 24. How to handle declassification?
 25. How to handle pointer in branch condition (used in proof)?
+26. Improve sub to range for exp with counters in nested loops

+Bug in scale:
+1. When generating valid region for state->buf of CRYPTO_poly1305_update, scale generates [0, 16 * state->buf_used], but there should not be a 16* since the size of each entry is 1 (uint8_t) -> fixed, but another bug arise

 16. Add test bench: